maelfabien/maelfabien.github.io/_posts/2019-5-4-GradientBoost.md

 - build a second tree
 - compute the prediction using this second tree
 - compute the residuals according to the prediction
-- build a third tree
+- build the third tree
 - ...

 Let's just cover how to compute the prediction.
 We are still using the features $$ x_1, x_2, x_3, x_4 $$ to predict the new residuals Pseudo_Res_2.